datarmada/minotor/docs/Tutorial.md

 ### Using the interface

-When you haven't imported any data, you will find on the dashboard a button which will let you do so.
+When no data has been imported, you will find on the dashboard a button which will let you do so.

+**Don't forget that for now, Minotor is only accepting data that are Numpy arrays or Pandas DataFrame, so you must pickle one of those two types.**

+If you can't see the button, you probably have some data already imported.
+To get rid of it, use the `minotor clean` command mentionned [here](#Commands).

 <img src="img/add_training_data.gif" width="100%"/>